 However, certain exemptions from registration have also been provided under section 23.
 These exceptions have been incorporated briefly at the relevant places in the discussion under this heading in order to provide a holistic picture.
 The exceptions have also been explained in detail in the next heading 6.
 Persons not liable for registration.

-The category of persons requiring compulsory registration under GST have been enlisted below with the relevant exceptions:
+The category of persons requiring compulsory registration under GST have been enlisted below: